HasanOmar1/Bank-API---Backend/README.md

   he will withdraw from his credit.

 - When a user transfers money from his bank account to another user , he will transfer using cash and if he doesn't have cash anymore he will transfer his credit , and the other user will always get the money as credit and not cash.

+## How to:

+I have mentioned above how to GET users info , in this section i will be putting the URLs for the other endpoints.
+You can try these endpoints in Postman like i did.

+- Create a user: api/v1/bank then put the user info in the body. [name , cash , credit]
+- Delete a user: /api/v1/bank/ [user id]
+- Deposit cash to a user: /api/v1/bank/deposit/ [user id] ?cash=[amount of cash]
+- Update credits of a user: /api/v1/bank/ [user id] ?credit=[amount of credit]
+- Withdraw money : /api/v1/bank/withdraw/ [user id] ?money=[amount of money]
+- Transfer money: /api/v1/bank/transfer/from/ [sender id] /to/ [recipient id] ?money=[amount of money]